sighingnow/jekyll-gitbook/_pages/Analyzer.md

 ## 1. Portal Dashboards

 1. Login to the `Webex CC Administration Portal` using the Portal link.
-Login using your provided student email and password.
+Login using your created supervisor user from [Lab 1](https://webexcc.github.io/pages/CH/#control-hub-user-management-task).

 2. Navigate through the various dashboards via the dropdown to see current tenant information and to familiarize yourself with the four different dashboard views.